microsoft/openshift-container-platform/README.md

 ## OpenShift Container Platform 3.9 with Username / Password authentication for OpenShift

+Re-introduced a non-HA master config with a single master option.

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources:

 |Resource           	|Properties                                                                                                                          |